notqmail/notqmail/INTERNALS.md

 or while qmail-send is eliminating a message, the message may be left in state S2 or S3.

-When qmail-send sees a message in state S2 or S3---other than one it is currently eliminating!---where mess/457 is more than 36 hours old, it deletes intd/457 if that exists, then deletes mess/457.
+When qmail-send sees a message in state S2 or S3 -- other than one it is currently eliminating! -- where mess/457 is more than 36 hours old, it deletes intd/457 if that exists, then deletes mess/457.
 Note that any qmail-queue handling the message must be dead.